mosn/htnn/docs/controller/observability.md

 Most of the logs in the reconciliation will contain the `reconcileID` field, so we can use it as the trace ID for each reconciliation.

-If you prefer a JSON format log, you can pass `--log-encoder json` argument when starting the controller.
+If you prefer a JSON format log, you can pass `--log-encoder json` option when starting the controller.
 Now the log will look like this:

 ```
 {"level":"info","ts":"2023-12-09T11:47:26.863+0800","msg":"reconcile","controller":"httpfilterpolicy","controllerGroup":"mosn.io","controllerKind":"HTTPFilterPolicy","HTTPFilterPolicy":{"name":"policy","namespace":"default"},"namespace":"default","name":"policy","reconcileID":"3120c72c-68ba-4e8b-b661-f68ac1fda49b"}